Technology

 A good tip is to mix fine seed, such as nicotiana, with dry silver sand to make it easier to spread out when sowing, so it doesn't all land in one clump.

-Make sure you always use one of our as they make a huge difference in terms of the results you'll get.
+Make sure you always use one of our Best Buy compost for sowing seeds as they make a huge difference in terms of the results you'll get.